 Beavers at the heart of the story

-Landscape designers Urquhart & Hunt have chosen to make beaver activity the core of their garden at Chelsea this year, revealing how this keystone species is pivotal to ecosystem restoration, and showcasing how rewilding can benefit nature, climate and people.
+Landscape designers Urquhart & Hunt chose to make beaver activity the core of their garden at Chelsea 2022, revealing how this keystone species is pivotal to ecosystem restoration, and showcasing how rewilding can benefit nature, climate and people.

-Designed for and in collaboration with Rewilding Britain, the garden shows a rewilding landscape in the south west of England, following the reintroduction of beavers.
+Designed for and in collaboration with Rewilding Britain, the garden showed a rewilding landscape in the south west of England, following the reintroduction of beavers.

 Wonderfully wild features